-To open the log in a text file or to save the log to disk, click on the floppy disk icon($|\Box|$) on the same line as the Event Log heading.
+To open the log in a text file or to save the log to disk, click on the floppy disk icon on the same line as the Event Log heading.

 You can also use FTP or Secure CoPy (SCP) to view the event log.
-See "Use FTP or SCP to retrieve log files" on page 136.
+See FTP or SCP to retreive Log Files in this manual.